This post may contain affiliate links.

 - butter: I use unsalted, softened butter in my cookies.
 If you aren't sure if your butter is softened, gently press your finger into it and see if it leaves a small indentation but is also still cool to touch.
 To speed up this process, cut the butter into smaller pieces.
 I don't recommend using a microwave at all to move things along.

-- brown sugar: I prefer light brown sugar
+- brown sugar: I prefer light brown sugar, adds a touch of chewiness to your cookies

 - flour: all purpose flour, stirred to aerate, spooned and leveled